jembi/openhim-docs/README.md

 # OpenHIM Docs

-This repository contains all the scripts and and files for running the OpenHIM website as well as the documentation sections for the OpenHIM.
+This repository contains all the scripts and files for running the OpenHIM website as well as the documentation sections for the OpenHIM.

 [https://jembi.github.io/openhim-docs/](https://jembi.github.io/openhim-docs/)